Moraine Lake vs Lake Louise: Which Banff Lake Should You Visit?

 Moraine Lake Parking

 Parking at Moraine Lake has become a major issue in recent years.
-From the time the road opened up in late May/Early June, through the summer, and to the end of the larch season, parking was very limited here.
+From the time the road opened up in early June, through the summer, and to the end of the larch season, parking was very limited.
 The parking area at Moraine Lake is much smaller than at Lake Louise.
 There are only 100 or so parking spaces at Moraine Lake, meaning that the lot often filled up before 6am in the summer.

 Do you see that I’m using a lot of past tense there?
 That’s because while parking at Moraine Lake was a concern, it is no longer, because Parks Canada has closed Moraine Lake Rd to personal vehicles.

-Now there are a handful of ways to get to Moraine Lake, but none of them are with personal vehicles (unless you display a handicap sticker).
-You can now only take the Parks Canada Shuttle, book a spot on a private tour, take the Moraine Lake Bus Company shuttle, take Roam Transit in the larch season, book a night at Moraine Lake Lodge, take a taxi, hike or bike in.
+Now there are a handful of ways to get to Moraine Lake, but none of them are with personal vehicles (unless you display a handicap placard).
+You can now only take the Parks Canada Shuttle, book a spot on a private tour, book the Via Via shuttle from Banff or Canmore, book Fairview Limo, take the Hop On Bus, take the Moraine Lake Bus Company shuttle, take Roam Transit in the larch season, book a night at Moraine Lake Lodge, take a taxi, hike or bike in.

 Phew that’s a lot of options – so we broke down all of your options for getting to Moraine Lake in this separate article.